 Temporomandibular disorders (TMD) encompass a range of conditions affecting the jaw joint (temporomandibular joint or TMJ), muscles of mastication, and surrounding tissues.
-Treatment for TMD typically begins with conservative, non-invasive methods such as lifestyle changes (diet modification, stress management), jaw exercises, and application of heat or cold packs to alleviate symptoms.
+TMJ treatment in Tulsa typically begins with conservative, non-invasive methods such as lifestyle changes (diet modification, stress management), jaw exercises, and application of heat or cold packs to alleviate symptoms.

 Dental interventions may include occlusal splints or mouthguards to reduce teeth grinding or clenching.
 Physical therapy, including massage and stretching exercises, can also be beneficial in relieving muscle tension.
 Medications like muscle relaxants or pain relievers may be prescribed in more severe cases.